Application & Deadlines

 All decisions are final.

-Students who have been accepted will be invited to an Open House (Wednesday, April 29) in the Great Hall at The Cooper Union where the program administrator and faculty will discuss the program and research projects.
-Attendance to the Open House is mandatory.
+Students who have been accepted will be invited to an Orientation (2018 date TBD) in the Rose Auditorium at The Cooper Union where the program administrator and faculty will discuss the program and research projects.